Woodridge College

-Woodridge is situated near the small town of Thornhill, Kouga, halfway between Jeffrey's Bay and Port Elizabeth.
-The school is attended by both boarders and day-scholars.
+Woodridge is situated near the small town of Thornhill, Kouga, halfway between Jeffrey's Bay and Gqeberha (formerly Port Elizabeth).
+The school offers education to both boys and girls and accommodates both boarders and day scholars.

 Motto

 The motto of the school is Fideliter, as can be seen on the school emblem, meaning "Faithfully".

 Location

 It is situated on the edge of the gorge that has been created by Van Stadens River, next to the Van Stadens Bridge.

 History

 The school was started by the Carter family in 1936, all of whose descendants have attended the school.
 Originally the school was only a preparatory school, and the college was started during the 1960s.

 On June 10, 2017, Woodridge experienced a fire that engulfed at least half of the campus.

 Curriculum

 The school offers the standard schooling under the guidelines of the Independent Schools Association of Southern Africa, and pupils taking their National Senior Certificate write the IEB examinations.
 Woodridge is also strongly supporting outdoor education, meaning that the students frequently take outdoor excursions and learn outdoors or about the outdoors.